kubernetes/website/docs/concepts/configuration/merge-kubeconfig-files.md

 1. Determine the context to use based on the first hit in this chain:

-    1. The value of the `--context` command-line flag
+    1. Use the `--context` command-line flag if it exits.
-    1. The `current-context` from the merged kubeconfig files
+    1. Use the `current-context` from the merged kubeconfig files.

    An empty context is allowed at this stage.

 1. Determine the cluster and user.
-At this point, there may or may not be a context.
+At this point, there might or might not be a context.
    The cluster and user are determined based on the first hit in this chain, which is run twice: once for user and once for cluster:

-   1. The `--user` or `--cluster` command-line flag.
+   1. Use a command-line flag if it exists: `--user` or `--cluster`.
    1. If the context is non-empty, take the context's user or cluster.

    The user and cluster can be empty at this point.

-1. Determine the actual cluster info to use.
-At this point, we may or may not have a cluster info.
+1. Determine the actual cluster information to use.
+At this point, there might or might not be cluster information.
-   Build each piece of the cluster info based on the chain (first hit wins):
+   Build each piece of the cluster information based on this chain; the first hit wins:

-   1. Command line arguments - `server`, `api-version`, `certificate-authority`, and `insecure-skip-tls-verify`
+   1. Use command line flags if they exist: `--server`, `--api-version`, `--certificate-authority`, `--insecure-skip-tls-verify`
-   1. If cluster info is present and a value for the attribute is present, use it.
+   1. If cluster information is present, and a value for the attribute is present, use it.
-   1. If you don't have a server location, error.
+   1. If there is no server location, fail.

-1. Determine the actual user info to use.
-User is built using the same rules as cluster info, EXCEPT that you can only have one authentication technique per user.
+1. Determine the actual user informatin to use.
+User information is built using the same rules as cluster information, except that there can be only one authentication technique per user:

-   1. Load precedence is 1) command line flag, 2) user fields from kubeconfig
+   1. Use command line flags if they exist: `--client-certificate`, `--client-key`, `--username`, `--password`, `--token`.
-   1. The command line flags are: `client-certificate`, `client-key`, `username`, `password`, and `token`.
+   1. Use the `user` fields from the kubeconfig file.
    1. If there are two conflicting techniques, fail.

-1. For any information still missing, use default values and potentially prompt for authentication information
+1. For any information still missing, use default values and potentially prompt for authentication information.

 1. All file references inside of a kubeconfig file are resolved relative to the location of the kubeconfig file itself.
 When file references are presented on the command line they are resolved relative to the current working directory.
-When paths are saved in the `$HOME/.kube/config`, relative paths are stored relatively while absolute paths are stored absolutely.
+When paths are saved in `$HOME/.kube/config`, relative paths are stored relatively, and absolute paths are stored absolutely.

 Any path in a kubeconfig file is resolved relative to the location of the kubeconfig file itself.